-The total number of reported deviations for injuries in occurrences with persons from 2014 to 2022 is 5,785.
+The total number of reported deviations for injuries in occurrences with persons from 2014 to 2023 is 6,515.

-'Slipping - stumbling and failing - fall of person' is the main deviation causing 1,776 injuries, 30.7% of the total, over the period from 2014 to 2022.
-The second deviation is 'Body movement without any physical stress (generally leading to an external injury)' causing 1,238 injuries, 21.4% of the total.
-The third deviation is 'Loss of control (total or partial) of machine, means of transport or handling equipment, handheld tool, object, animal', causing 1,047 injuries, 18.1% of the total.
+'Slipping - stumbling and failing - fall of person' is the main deviation causing 1,958 injuries, 30.1% of the total, over the period from 2014 to 2023.
+The second deviation is 'Body movement without any physical stress (generally leading to an external injury)' causing 1,433 injuries, 22.0% of the total.
+The third deviation is 'Loss of control (total or partial) of machine, means of transport or handling equipment, handheld tool, object, animal', causing 1,099 injuries, 16.9% of the total.

-Occurrences with ships are classified by casualty event type, as explained in definitions of Appendix 1.

-Figure 2.5-10 Evolution of injuries in occurrences with ships, organized by casualty event type
+Occurrences with ships are catalogued by casualty event type, as explained in definitions of Appendix 1.
+Injuries in occurrences with ships are organised by casualty event type in the following figure.

-The total number of reported casualty event types for injuries in occurrences with ships in the period from 2014 to 2022 is 1,560.
+The total number of reported casualty event types for injuries in occurrences with ships in the period from 2014 to 2023 is 1,724.

-Injuries mainly occurred during 'Collisions' and 'Contacts', representing respectively 24.2% and 21.6% of the injuries.
-These two casualty event types represent together the 45.8% of total injuries.
-'Damage / loss of equipment' is the next casualty event with the 14.6% of the injuries, followed by 'Fire/Explosion' with 11.7% of total injuries.
+Injuries occurred during 'Collisions' and 'Contacts', represent 25.9% and 20.6% of the injuries, respectively.
+'Damage / loss of equipment' is the next casualty event with the 13.6% of the injuries, followed by 'Fire/Explosion' with 12.3% of total injuries.

 There were exceptionally high values for the injuries related to contacts in 2017 and the injuries related to collisions in 2019.
-In 2022, 'Loss of control - Loss of propulsion power' was the most common casualty event type causing injuries.
+In 2023, the number of 'Collisions' increase and there were exceptionally high values for 'Fire/Explosion', 'Flooding/Foundering' and 'Grounding/stranding - other' casualty event types.